dgpv/bsst/README.md

 Copyright (c) 2023 Dmitry Petukhov (https://github.com/dgpv), dp@bsst.dev

-NOTE: this is work-in-progress: Automatic tests are not yet added

 Symbolically executes the opcodes, checks constraints that opcodes impose on values they process, and shows the report with conditions that the script enforce, possible failures, etc.